 Tackling the BEC Epidemic in Partnership with INTERPOL

 Trend Micro has built a formidable array of resources to help protect our global customers from BEC.
-We also recognize that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.
+We also recognise that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.

 Save to Folio

-In just a few short years, Business Email Compromise (BEC) has gone from a peripheral threat to a major cyber risk for organizations.
+In just a few short years, Business Email Compromise (BEC) has gone from a peripheral threat to a major cyber risk for organisations.
 It’s making criminal gangs millions of dollars each month, hitting corporate profits and reputation in the process.
 Trend Micro has built a formidable array of resources over the past few years to help protect our global customers from BEC.
-We also recognize that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.
+We also recognise that to combat cybercrime effectively, we have a duty to share these resources with law enforcement agencies wherever possible.